nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

     	"postinstall": "npm run build && npm run deploy && echo 'Client built!'"
   	}
 ```
-### Procfile for production
+### *Procfile* for production
-Next create a new `Procfile` in our root directory to tell production how to start the rails app (note: this was a step setup in rake start:production earlier on).
+Next create a new `Procfile` in our root directory to tell production how to start the rails app (note: this was a step set up in rake start:production earlier on).

 Add the below line to *Procfile*.

 ```
 web: bundle exec rails s
 ```
 ### Heroku: Create app
-Create your app on Heroku either om Heroku website or from the terminal using Heroku CLI: `$ heroku apps:create campoutz`
+Create your app on Heroku either on Heroku website or from the terminal using Heroku CLI: `$ heroku apps:create campoutz`
 ### Heroku: Buildpack
-Let’s now tell Heroku to start by building the node app using package.json, and then build the rails app with the following terminal commands:
+Let’s now tell Heroku to start by building the node app using *package.json*, and then build the rails app with the following terminal commands:

 ```
 $ heroku buildpacks:add heroku/nodejs --index 1